rebelsky/csc151/README.md

 * rebelsky/csc207 -
   Object-Oriented Problem Solving and Algorithms, Grinnell's third course
+* rebelsky/csc282 -
+  Thinking in C and *nix, a one-credit course on that topic.
+* rebelsky/tec154 -
+  The Evolution of Technology, the introductory course in Grinnell's Technology Studies concentration.

 * rebelsky/learning-from-alumni -
   A special course with that subject.
 Currently csc295, but the number will change.
+* rebelsky/mediascripting-web
+  Mediascripting on the Web, a special topics course for preparing my summer research students.